DavidAce/h5pp/README.md

 ## Usage

 Using `h5pp` is intended to be simple.
-After initializing a file, most of the work can be achieved using just two member functions `.writeDataset(...)` and `.readDataset(...)`.
+After initializing a file, most the work can be achieved using just two member functions `.writeDataset(...)` and `.readDataset(...)`.

 ### Example: Write an `std::vector`